magento/knowledge-base/src/troubleshooting/general/error-read-only-file-system-when-accessing-the-read-only-directory-var-generation.md

 You may set the environment variable yourself on the local and Integration (Development) environments.
 For Staging and Production environments, [submit a support ticket](https://support.magento.com/hc/en-us/articles/360019088251) requesting to change the variable.

-## More information in our developer documentation
+## More information in our developer documentation:

 * [Dependency injection](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/depend-inj.html)
 * [Code compiler](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-compiler.html)